Jayarmananan1994/asdf-the-alimighty/index.md

 #If you are using zsh shell
 echo -e "\n. $(brew --prefix asdf)/libexec/asdf.sh" >> ${ZDOTDIR:-~}/.zshrc
 ```
-Now if you run `asdf` command in your terminal, you ll get a bunch of helpful command along with a punch line from Superstar.
+Now if you run `asdf` command in your terminal, you ll get a bunch of helpful command along with a punch line from **Superstar**.

 ![](https://c.tenor.com/ED0zRcr1x8kAAAAd/rajinikanth-superstar.gif)